khanalsuyog8848/Library-Management-System/README.md

 ```

-### management
+### Directory Descriptions
-Contains the logic for managing books, users, and checkouts.
+- `management/`: Contains classes for managing books, users, and checkouts.

-### models
-Defines the data models for books, users, and checkouts.
+- `models/`: Defines the data models for the system.

-### storage
-Handles data storage, retrieval, and manipulation for the system.
+- `storage/`: Handles data storage and retrieval.

-### utils
-Provides utility functions, including logging.
+- `utils/`: Provides utility functions, such as logging.

-### main.py
-The entry point of the application, presenting a menu-driven interface to the user.
+- `main.py`: The entry point of the application, offering a menu-driven interface to users.

 ## Getting Started